Seenivasan1711/Time2Crack/README.md

-# AI-Assisted E-Commerce Backend with NestJS
+# Time2Crack Backend with NestJS

-A production-grade NestJS backend for an AI-assisted e-commerce platform with JWT authentication, product catalog, cart/order management, scheduled delivery system, and AI features.
+A production-grade NestJS backend for the Time2Crack AI-assisted platform with JWT authentication, product catalog, cart/order management, scheduled delivery system, and AI features.

 ## Features